joel-nambala/prime-number/README.md

-# prime-number
+# Prime number

 A program that checks if a certain number is a prime number